jhjang101/IB2QTI/README.md

 # IB2QTI
- Convert IB bank to QTI for canvas
+ Convert IB questionbank to QTI for canvas